ddev/ddev.com/src/content/blog/2023-review.md

 * The DDEV Community is awesome, providing a great and supportive environment to work in, and contributing regularly to every facet of the project.
 DDEV exists and is able to help people only because of this great community.
 * The DDEV Advisory Group meets bimonthly, giving direction and input to the project.
-* I am incredibly thankful to [Platform.sh](https://platform.sh) for the financial support that makes it possible to support DDEV at this level.
-Platform’s willingness to allow me to set my own agenda, work schedule and vacation schedule is amazing, and ensures my happy future.
+* We are incredibly thankful to [Platform.sh](https://platform.sh) for the financial support that makes it possible to support DDEV at this level.
+Platform’s willingness to allow Randy to set his own agenda, work schedule and vacation schedule is amazing, and ensures his happy future.
 * The TYPO3, Drupal, Silverstripe, Craft CMS and other communities have been incredibly involved and supportive.
 And they've turned into self-support communities.
-I often wake up to find that significant issues have been solved while I was sleeping.
+Randy often wake up to find that significant issues have been solved while he was sleeping.
 * DDEV is built on the shoulders of open-source giants.
 Of course the entire Debian project, the golang ecosystem, PHP packaging by deb.sury.org, Xdebug development and support by Derick Rethans, Mutagen, and Lima, Rancher Desktop, etc.

 ## Accomplishments for 2023